 Externships offer Georgetown law students the opportunity to earn credit for unpaid work in the public sector.
-Facilitated by our unique location in the heart of Washington, most of our students choose to work for the federal government, though a substantial number choose to work on the Hill, in judicial chambers, and in local or national non-profit agencies.
+Facilitated by our unique location in the heart of Washington, most of our students work for the federal government, though a substantial number choose to work on the Hill, in judicial chambers, or in local or national non-profit agencies.

 In addition to their field work, students participate in bookend classes at the beginning and end of the semester; three elective seminar classes and participate in a final reflection class about their experiences.
 Students receive either 2 or 3 credits for 110 or 165 hours worked, respectively, over 11 weeks in the academic year or 6 weeks in the summer.
 Externships are mandatory pass/fail offerings and do not count toward the seven-credit limit on pass/fail courses.